ls1intum/theia-data-bridge/README.md

-# Theia Credential Bridge
+# Theia Data Bridge

-The theia creential bridge is a VSCode extension allowing injecting and retrieving credentials.
+The theia creential bridge is a VSCode extension allowing injecting and retrieving data.
 The injection is done via HTTP requests from the VSCode host and the retrieval is handled using VSCode commands.

 ## Architecture

-### Credential Injection
+### CredDataential Injection

 The extension exposes a lean HTTP server running on `0.0.0.0:16281`.

-It offes an endpoint `POST /credentials` to inject credentials.
+It offers an endpoint `POST /data` to inject data.

-It will store those credentials in memory and offer them to other extensions via VSCode commands.
+It will store those data in memory and offer them to other extensions via VSCode commands.

-### Credential Retrieval
+### Data Retrieval

-The extension exposes a set of VSCode commands to handle retrieval of credentials.
+The extension exposes a set of VSCode commands to handle retrieval of data.

-- `credentialBridge.getEnv`
+- `dataBridge.getEnv`
     - Takes a list of environment variables
     - Returns a dictionary of stored environment variables

-### Creedential Storage
+### Data Storage

-The extension will store the credentials in memory.
+The extension will store the data in memory.